KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 From this, the Tumbling Multiverse (🌐) arises as **infinite universes sprouting in all directions** — the most structurally elegant expression of infinite potential, in which each universe is a unique expression of the Biospiral, characterized by its own ratio of Aionic-to-Khaonic prevalence.

 > **Note on Modal Status:**
-> The Tumbling Multiverse is the natural consequence of unbounded potential under the PSR.
+> The Tumbling Multiverse is the natural consequence of unbounded potential per the PSR.
 However, the Principle of Structured Manifestation (PSM) introduces constraints: what happens constrains what can happen next.
 Infinite potential *permits* infinite universes; it does not *require* them.
 A single universe of sufficient vastness, layering, and temporal scope could satisfy every structural requirement of the emanatory architecture.
 The multiverse is anticipated, not axiomatic.
 See MPX §§3, 5–6 for the full derivation.

 ### 3.2 The Expression Spectrum